-Front door makeover showing how to paint a faux woodgrain finish on entry doors using paint and liquid glazing medium.
+Front door makeover showing how to paint a faux woodgrain finish or faux bois effect on entry doors using paint and liquid glazing medium.

 This post is sponsored by KILZ®, but all thoughts and opinions are my own.